Rye House Gatehouse

 The detail and craftsmanship you’ll see in features like the oriel windows and stonework are really outstanding.
-Climb the winding stairs to the viewing platform and you can also appreciate the amazing barley twist chimneys.
+Climb the winding stairs to the viewing platform and you can also appreciate the amazing barley twist chimney.

 And whilst you’re here, visit the nearby Rye House Quay on the River Lee Navigation – a lovely spot to linger in or to have your picnic!